 What Is a Dose?

-The potency of an edible is measured differently than cannabis flower or concentrate.
+The potency of a marijuana edible is measured differently than cannabis flower or concentrate.
 Instead of stating the percentage of cannabinoid strength, the potency of an edible product is indicated by the milligram (mg) amount of cannabinoids contained in the product.
 An edibles package will typically state both the milligrams per serving and the milligrams in the entire package.
 For example, an entire chocolate bar may have 50 mg of THC.
 If the desired dose is 5 mg, the bar can be divided into ten 5-mg doses.

 Edibles have a wide variety of CBD: THC ratios.
 Ratios with a higher concentration of CBD tend to be less intoxicating than edibles with no CBD.
 However, intoxication is entirely dependent on how much THC you consume.
 No matter what the edible contains, it’s recommended that the THC dose dictate how much is consumed.